 Every parent wants their child to be happy, sociable, and bright.
 Utilizing an egg donor database is a discreet way to compare lots of different personality types and find someone who matches your expectations.

-Your donor’s profile may include her SAT scores, Grade Point Average, tertiary education, degrees, occupation, and the occupations of her parents or siblings.
 This is a great help in foreseeing the level of intelligence your child might have.

 You might also like to choose a donor whose interests are similar to your own.
 If you’re athletic, you might choose a donor who participates in certain sports.
 If you love the arts, you might choose a donor who loves music and books.

-Finding an egg donor with Family Source Consultants
+Finding an Egg Donor with Family Source Consultants

 When you register for our egg donor database, you’ll see that every donor profile includes information about her appearance, education, family history, physical statistics, GPA, occupation, medical information, and questionnaire results.